Expectations¶

 Lenses for Self-Reflection¶

-GitHub activity: Averaged over the year, you should probably have more GitHub activity than Kevin — because you're actively doing research while he's managing.
-Most of our work should be open science on GitHub, documenting the research process and collaborating there.
-This is not about lines of code or PR counts, just one lens to consider.
+GitHub activity: Most of our work should be open science on GitHub — documenting the research process and collaborating there.
+If you're actively doing hands-on research, that should be visible over the course of the year.
+This is not about lines of code or PR counts, and not a comparison to anyone else — just one lens to consider.

 Writing: Writing is thinking.
 If you're averaging less than 1,000 words per week (across papers, documentation, notes, proposals, etc.), that might be a signal worth examining.
 Most active researchers naturally write much more when they're fully engaged.